Bryce Canyon Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Travelers from countries not in the VWP must obtain a B-2 tourist visa in advance.
+Travelers from non-VWP countries must secure a B-2 tourist visa in advance.

 Arrival Process